Zayatsoff/photograph-detector/README.md

 ```

 ## Output
-The program will create six folders named "1 star", "2 stars", "3 stars", "4 stars",  "5 stars", and "No Faces" in the specified directory.
-It will then move the processed images into the appropriate folder based on their blurriness rating.
+The program will cluster all of the images based on how similar they are.
+Each cluster will have its own folder.
+One picture is then chosen from each folder create six folders based on how blurry the image is.

 ## TODO
 - [x] Create `extracted` folder unless already created
 - [x] Add universal OS support
 - [x] Account for no faces in images
-- [ ] Check for similar looking images
+- [x] Check for similar looking images
-- [ ] Turn into a standalone
 - [ ] Detect weird faces in images
 - [ ] Improve Facial recognition
+- [ ] Turn into a standalone

 ## Additional Notes
 - The MTCNN model provided by [Tim Esler](https://github.com/timesler/facenet-pytorch).
     - The MTCNN model may not accurately detect all faces in the images.
 - The variance of Laplacian method may not accurately detect blurriness in all cases.
 Use caution when interpreting the results.
+- The similarity cluster is achieved using [FastDup](https://github.com/visual-layer/fastdup)